TomasHubelbauer/onewheel-web-bluetooth/README.md

 Afterwards we should start getting reads on the characteristics properly.

 [Here's a quick tutorial on using Web Bluetooth in Chrome](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web).
 It is useful for mapping the Python Bluetooth GATT API to the Web Bluetooth one.

+- [ ] Try the Python app and see if that connects successfully, if yes, try to find difference between its impl and mine
+  - If not, check out the UWP version
+  - Also try completely clearing remembered BT devices, the forgetting doesn't seem to work, it's still paired